Overview

 Eternal modules

 UIX allows you to save and restore the context of a module across backend restarts or page reloads.
 Such persistent modules are called eternal modules.
-To create an eternal module, simple add an .eternal.ts or .eternal.tsx extension to the module file name.
+To create an eternal module, simply add a .eternal.ts or .eternal.tsx extension to the module filename.

 Simple example: